 But what if I told you there is a deliberate approach to boosting these numbers in a big way?
 That’s where conversion rate optimization comes in.

-Conversion rate optimization – or CRO as us digital marketing folk tend to call it – is the art and science of getting a higher percentage of your web visitors to complete the desired action.
-That action could be finalizing a purchase, submitting a contact form, subscribing to a newsletter or downloading a brochure.
+Conversion rate optimisation, also known as CRO, aims to increase the percentage of your website visitors who complete the desired action.
+That action could include finalising a purchase, submitting a contact form, subscribing to a newsletter, or downloading a brochure.

-The best part about website conversion optimization is that in order to grow your business, you don’t need more traffic – simply convert more of the attendees to your site.
-According to studies, organizations invest 92 times more on customer acquisition than on CRO (only $1 for every $92 spent), signaling a vast possibility of using resources more effectively.
+The best part about website conversion optimisation is that to grow your business, you don’t need more traffic – simply convert more of the attendees to your site.
+According to studies, organisations invest 92 times more in customer acquisition than in CRO (only $1 for every $92 spent), signalling the vast possibility of using resources more effectively.

 The Psychology Behind Why People Don’t Convert

-Before we get into the nitty-gritty, we need to talk about what your visitor is actually thinking when he or she lands on your site.
+Before delving into the specifics, it’s crucial to understand the mindset of your visitor upon landing on your site.
 Knowing this is vital for effective CRO.

-Here’s the interesting part: The No. 1 challenge to conversions is almost never price or product quality.
+Here’s the intriguing part: The No. 1 challenge to conversions is almost never price or product quality.
 It’s friction and doubt.

 - Friction: Anything that makes it more difficult to get something done.
-Complex navigation, excessive form fields, long page load times or ambiguous calls-to-action.
-The less friction there is, the more conversions you’ll get for good enough.
+Complex navigation, excessive form fields, long page load times, or ambiguous calls-to-action are examples of friction.
+The less friction present, the more conversions you will achieve with a satisfactory product or service.

 Overcome these two psychological roadblocks and you’ll see a significant increase in the percentage of visitors who take action.